home-assistant/home-assistant.io/source/_components/sensor.rtorrent.markdown

 footer: true
 logo: rtorrent.png
 ha_category: Downloading
-ha_release: 0.80
+ha_release: 0.81
 ha_iot_class: "Local Polling"
 ---

-The `rtorrent` platform allows you to monitor your downloads with [rtorrent](https://rakshasa.github.io/rtorrent/) from within Home Assistant and setup automation based on the information.
+The `rtorrent` platform allows you to monitor your downloads with [rtorrent](https://rakshasa.github.io/rtorrent/) from within Home Assistant and setup automations based on the information.

 To enable this sensor, add the following lines to your `configuration.yaml`: